 A soft tissue injury affects the body’s connective tissue, such as:

-These are some of the most common auto accident injuries.
-One example is whiplash, which occurs when a sudden movement stretches the muscles and ligaments in your head and neck beyond their capacity.
+Whiplash is a common car accident injury which occurs when a sudden movement stretches the muscles and ligaments in your head and neck beyond their capacity.

 Scrapes, Cuts, and Bruises

 During a car accident, items inside a vehicle can become airborne.
 From cell phones and coffee mugs to briefcases and purses, these projectiles can damage your body if they come into forceful contact with it.

 This impact can result in a number of minor injuries, including scrapes, cuts, and bruises.
 While the injury might seem insignificant in the beginning, it’s still smart to get it checked out.
 If the force is strong, it can also lead to internal bleeding, which could cause more serious and longer-term symptoms.

 Car accidents are a leading cause of traumatic brain injuries (TBIs).
 This head trauma occurs from a violent blow, jolt, or piercing injury to the head.

 The Centers for Disease Control and Prevention (CDC) reports that an estimated 1.5 million Americans suffer a TBI every year.
 As a result, 50,000 people succumbed to this injury.
 An additional 230,000 people are hospitalized and survived, while 80,000 to 90,000 develop a long-term disability.